TosbackCgusBridge-Bot/CGUs-versions/Squidoo/Privacy Policy.md

 1. Terms of Service
 2. 1\.
 YES, I AGREE!
 3. 2\.
 The big picture: Description of Service
 4. 3\.
-The rules
+The Rules

-5. 4\.
+6. 4\.
 The content: who owns it?
-6. 5\.
-About royalties

 More

 1. Terms of Service
 2. 1\.
 YES, I AGREE!
 3. 2\.
 The big picture: Description of Service
 4. 3\.
-The rules
+The Rules

-5. 4\.
+6. 4\.
 The content: who owns it?
-6. 5\.
+7. 5\.
 About royalties
-7. 6\.
+8. 6\.
 Resale of service
-8. 7\.
+9. 7\.
 Squidoo can modify or discontinue the service
-9. 8\.
+10. 8\.
 External software
-10. 9\.
+11. 9\.
 Squidoo can terminate your use of the service
-11. 10\.
+12. 10\.
 Squidoo proprietary rights
-12. 11\.
+13. 11\.
 Disclaimer of waranties
-13. 12\.
+14. 12\.
 Limitation of liability
-14. 13\.
+15. 13\.
 Miscellaneous, but important, terms
-15. 14\.
+16. 14\.
 Dispute resolution
-16. 15\.
+17. 15\.
 Trademarks
-17. 16\.
+18. 16\.
 Good Practice

 Less 1.
 YES, I AGREE!
 By using Squidoo.com's platform and community forums, you are agreeing to the following terms and conditions ("Terms of Service") on this page, we well as the policies outlined in our SquidDon't and Squidspam and Policy Update pages that supplement our TOS.